aarsonline/aarsonline.github.io/class1/cys/README.md

 ## Clinical significance

-Recessive mutations in the human gene CARS2 encoding the mitochondrial CysRS cause a phenotype of epileptic encephalopathy (firstly descrived in Hallmann et al., 2014).
+Biallelic recessive variants in the human gene CARS2 encoding the mitochondrial CysRS cause a phenotype of epileptic encephalopathy (firstly descrived in Hallmann et al., 2014).